Logo

 • Create a reset signal: tap, hand sign, or card.

-• Offer two regulating options—stretch, water, quiet corner.
+• Offer two regulating options such as stretching, drinking water, or using a quiet corner.

 🗣️ “It’s okay for your child to feel big emotions; your job is to help them pause, breathe, and choose what to do with those feelings.” — Dr. Roseann